-CIT is proud of our graduation & placement rates.
-Ask about our performance fact sheet.

-CIT recognized by South Bay Workforce Investment Board for 82% - 100% JOB Placement Annually Since 2000.

-Before starting any school, check their SCHOOL PERFORMANCE FACT SHEET on job placement!
+- CIT is proud of our graduation & placement rates.
+Ask about our performance fact sheets! - CIT recognized by South Bay Workforce Investment Board for 90% 100% JOB Placement Annually Since 2010. - Before starting any school, check their SCHOOL Performance FACT SHEET on job placement!